Mazid2003/Job-practice/README.md

 *Feel free to ⭐ the repo if you found it useful and also give me suggestion to add anything and feel free to connect with me on Linkedin if you find any difficulty..!*

+For any queries or feedback, feel free to reach out via [GitHub Issues](https://github.com/Mazid2003/Job-practice/issues).

 Connet me on:

 - https://www.linkedin.com/in/mohammadmazid